gregnix/playroom-tclfpdf/tclfpdf1.6/Readme.md

 ## Problems under Linux

 + Directory for fonts is not one, but can be several.
 And then again divided into subdirectories.
 + Library directories are read-only.
-Font descriptions are generated dynamically and stored in ../font
+But here font descriptions, which can be generated dynamically, are saved in ../tclfpdf.1,6/font.